freemo/apex/README.md

-## Jekyll Documentation theme

-This is the readme page of the Jekyll documentation theme.
+This is the APEX website which can be [found here](http://ApexProtocol.com).